Waiting for multiple objects

 1. Create a thread to monitor this master event

+2. Create a thread for each object you wish to wait for 2.
+In this per object thread, wait for the object to become signalled.
 2. Signal the master event / semaphore when the waited for object is signalled

 3. The thread monitoring the master event / semaphore can then implement a wait for all / wait for single idiom.
 You would then either wait for the master monitoring thread to complete (using pthread_join, for example), or perhaps use yet another event object in the master thread to signal completion.